-Gameplay - Caravaneer Review
+Gameplay - Caravaneer Review (5 out of 5)

 The gameplay of Caravaneer is quite diverse.
 You load up on supplies, stock, and weapons, and venture out looking to sell your goods while defending yourself from robbers.
 The map provides a compass-based system where you must draw a line from the city you are in to where you wish to go.
 From that you find the distance and correct heading you must face to stay on target.
 Stray off course by avoiding a pack of robbers and risk getting stuck in the middle of the desert with no city in sight, and no food or water to keep everyone alive.
 You’ll have to cut your wares and wagons free in such a situation, so careful planning is key before you embark on your trade route.